2024 Solar Incentives Guide for Everett, MA - Tax Credits & Rebates

 EcoWatch's Everett, MA Solar Incentives FAQs

-It's a good idea to talk to your local Everett solar installer for a better understanding of which incentives your project may qualify for.
-Usually, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, like those provided at the level of the Massachusetts government, might have additional requirements.
+It's a good idea to talk to your local Everett solar installer to get an understanding of which incentives your project may qualify for.
+Typically, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those given by the state of Massachusetts, might have other requirements.

 How long until the federal solar tax credit ends?